mesonbuild/meson/docs/markdown/Dependencies.md

 `method` may be `auto`, `pkg-config` or `system`.

+## Zlib

+Zlib ships with pkg-config and cmake support, but on some operating systems (windows, macOs, FreeBSD, dragonflybsd), it is provided as part of the base operating system without pkg-config support.
+The new System finder can be used on these OSes to link with the bundled version.

+`method` may be `auto`, `pkg-config`, `cmake`, or `system`.

+*New in 0.54.0* the `system` method.

 <hr>
 <a name="footnote1">1</a>: They may appear to be case-insensitive, if the
     underlying file system happens to be case-insensitive.